quietui/quiet/docs/about.md

 Quiet is maintained by [Cory LaViska](https://x.com/claviska), the creator of [Shoelace](https://shoelace.style/).
 With the success of Shoelace, many of you are probably wondering why I'd choose to build another UI library, and that's a reasonable question.

 The truth is, Shoelace has matured a lot over the years.
 While that's a great thing for its users, as an artist, I've lost my canvas for creativity.
-I'm still committed to Shoelace and I think it has a very promising future, but I'm no longer in charge of its design or its day to day operations.
-It has a full team now and we're building a product out of it.
+I'm still committed to Shoelace and it has a very promising future — it has a full team now and we're building an amazing product out of it.
 It's not my personal playground, anymore.

 **Enter Quiet, my creative outlet.**